 With entertaining at a minimum this year (that’s even an overstatement), I shared some ideas for summer al fresco table decor back in July.
-As we’re decorating our house for the holidays, however, I’ve decided to start adding in some natural winter home decor that will last us long past the holiday season!
+As we’re decorating our house for the holidays, however, I’ve decided to start adding in some natural winter home decor!
+Besides it being less expensive, requiring no storage, and the natural beauty, these this winter decor is great for after christmas!

 So while I figure out what wines to pair with our holiday meals, I’ll also be adding some fun around the house (and obviously out of reach of those baby hands)!